matrix-org/matrix-spec/content/client-server-api/modules/instant_messaging.md

 {{% boxes/note %}}
 {{% changed-in v="1.13" %}}
-In previous versions of the specification, [rich replies](#rich-replies) could use a special tag, `mx-reply`, this is no longer the case.
-Clients should strip this tag and its content.
+In previous versions of the specification, [rich replies](#rich-replies) could use a special tag, `mx-reply`.
+This is no longer the case.
+Clients SHOULD strip this tag and its content.
+See the "Rich replies" section for more information.
 {{% /boxes/note %}}

 {{% boxes/note %}}